I’m super excited to review the new Casio PX-870 digital piano, which has just been released in the US.

 Well, the most obvious one is probably that the PX-870 is not very portable and requires two people to move it around.

-Another thing is that you won’t find hundreds of sounds, accompaniment styles, rhythms or 10-track recorder on the PX-870.
+Another thing is that you won’t find hundreds of sounds, accompaniment styles, rhythms or a 10-track MIDI recorder on the PX-870.

 Instead, the instrument focuses on providing the closest to an acoustic piano sound and touch.